Leeds-Lab/CNN-Context-Objects-Scenes/README.md

 python main.py -all_models 1
 ```

-If you like this code or find it useful for your work, please cite:
+If you find this code useful for your work, please cite:

 ```
 @article{aminoff2022contextual,